What is ELPAC?

-- Talk to your child’s teacher about which areas of learning English (listening, speaking, reading, writing) he or she may need extra help.
+- Talk to your child’s teacher about the areas of learning English (listening, speaking, reading, writing) where he or she may need extra help.

 - Discuss the test with your child.
 Make sure he or she feels comfortable and understands the importance of taking the test.

 ELPAC Practice Tests